kimbring2/AlphaStar_Implementation/README.md

 <img src="image/18-49-52.png" width="300">
 Right part is display for screen and minimap feature

 However, it is difficult to extract a exact position location of unit by using default feature.
 Thus, we should use a '--use_feature_units True' additional command for getting of exact location in screen.
-These feature also give a information unit is belong to which kind of team such as a enermy and my team.
+These features also give a information unit is belong to which kind of team such as a enermy and my team.

 ```
 marines = [unit for unit in obs.observation.feature_units